-Description of the second Shareholdings before 0 following completion 9 1 Principal Shareholder the Offer Offer of the Offer the Offer Cosco Capital, Inc. 11,250,000,000 97.75% 11,250,000,000 77.54%
+Shareholdings before Shares Out- before the Shareholdings following completion % of Shares Outstanding following completion of Principal Shareholder the Offer Offer of the Offer the Offer Cosco Capital, Inc. 11,250,000,000 97.75% 11,250,000,000 77.54%

-35 A pro forma presentation of the increase in authorized capital and conversion of deposits for future subscription to equity and its effect on the Group's selected financial information as of and for the year ended December 31, 2020 is shown in "Summary Pro Forma Consolidated Financial Information - Statement of Financial Position - Equity" on page 30 of this Prospectus.
+&lt;sup>35 A pro forma presentation of the increase in authorized capital and conversion of deposits for future subscription to equity and its effect on the Group's selected financial information as of and for the year ended December 31, 2020 is shown in "Summary Pro Forma Consolidated Financial Information - Statement of Financial Position - Equity" on page 28 of this Prospectus.